- Things to Know

 List of drugs that control the heart rhythm

-Many people with AFib may be treated with beta blockers; however, the irregular electrical activity generated in the atria may still produce symptoms.
+Many people with AFib may be treated with beta-blockers; however, the irregular electrical activity generated in the atria may still produce symptoms.

-Sodium and potassium channel blockers are two main types of drugs used specifically to treat the chaotic electrical activity produced in the atria, which makes the heart's electrical function more normal.
+Sodium and potassium channel blockers are two main types of drugs used specifically to treat the chaotic electrical activity produced in the atria, which makes the heart's electrical function more normally.
 Both drug types (antiarrhythmic) act by slowing down electrical conduction in the heart by blocking either sodium or potassium channels that may result in more normal heartbeats.

 Sodium channel blockers

 List of drugs that prevent blood clots and strokes